 Instruments

-For my double bass work, I use a 3 string bass, labeled Leopold Widhalm (Nuremberg 1720) and
+For double bass work, I use a 3 string bass, labeled Leopold Widhalm (Nuremberg 1720) and a 4

-Roger Dawson made me copies of two instruments he had restored: a low bass viol in G by the Busch family of Nuremberg (circa 1640) and the very large 17th century bass violin in the Royal collection bequeathed to Prince Albert by Dragonetti.
+Roger Dawson, sadly missed, made me a lovely copy of an instrument he had restored: a low bass viol in G by the Busch family of Nuremberg (circa 1640) .

-I play a 7 string bass viol (after Bertrand) by Robert Foster and a 6 string bass (after the small Bertrand in the Brussels museum) by René Slotboom.
-Then there's the large medieval fiddel and...
-Did I hear
+I play a 7 string bass viol (after Bertrand) by Robert Foster, and a 6 string bass made by Norman Myall, after the the festooned viol in the Ashmolean museum.

 A